Sam Strong (soccer)

-Samuel Strong (born August 23, 1996) is an American soccer player.
+Samuel Erik Strong (born August 23, 1996) is an American soccer player who plays primarily as a center-back for Singapore Premier League club Hougang United.

-Career

-College & Amateur
+Club career

+College and amateur career

 Born in Santa Barbara, Strong played youth soccer with Santa Barbara Soccer Club and Real So Cal.
 He also played one season of high school soccer with San Marcos High School in Santa Barbara where he graduated in 2014.
 Strong received a scholarship to play college soccer at UC Santa Barbara between 2015 and 2016, where he scored 2 goals in 30 appearances for the Gauchos.
 In November 2016, Strong was charged with felony count of assault with a deadly weapon and a misdemeanor count of reckless driving.
 Strong had seen a UCSB parking official placing a clamp on one of his tires in a campus parking lot and responded by getting into his car and driving away, nearly hitting the officer.
 He was subsequently dismissed from the UCSB soccer team.
 Strong later played one season of soccer at Coastal Carolina University in 2017.

 While at college, Strong played with USL PDL side Ventura County Fusion in 2015 and 2017.

 Professional

-Strong signed with United Soccer League side Fresno FC on December 21, 2017, ahead of their inaugural season.
-He made his professional debut on July 25, 2018, starting in a 0-0 draw with Oklahoma City Energy.
-On December 2, 2019, Strong signed with Hartford Athletic.
+Strong signed with 2nd division USL Championship side Fresno FC on December 21, 2017, ahead of their inaugural season.
+He made his professional debut on July 25, 2018, starting in a 0–0 draw with Oklahoma City Energy.
+At the end of the 2018 USL Championship season, Fresno FC exercised a club option to acquire Strong for the 2019 season.

+On December 2, 2019, Strong signed with Hartford Athletic another USL Championship side.

 During his time with Hartford Athletic, Strong was the 2020 club defender of the year as voted by the fans.

-Strong signed with National Independent Soccer Association club San Diego 1904 FC on August 6, 2021, he scored on his debut in a match vs Maryland Bobcats on August 8, 2021.
+Strong signed with 3rd division National Independent Soccer Association club San Diego 1904 FC on August 6, 2021, he scored on his debut in a match vs Maryland Bobcats on August 8, 2021.